The Laplacian Keyboard: Beyond the Linear Span: The Laplacian Keyboard

 \subsection{Downstream Phase}

-In the downstream phase, a meta-policy, $\pi_{\text{LK}}: \mathscr{S} \to \mathbb{R}^k$, is trained to sequence options for solving arbitrary tasks.
-This meta-policy generates weight vectors $\mathbf{w} \in \mathbb{R}^k$ that parameterize the USFA, which in turn produces and executes options.
-The hierarchical control mechanism operates as follows: $\pi_{\text{LK}}$ outputs a weight vector $\mathbf{w}$ that parameterizes the USFA to instantiate an option; this option executes for a predetermined horizon $t_{\text{term}}$ or until its termination condition is satisfied; control then returns to $\pi_{\text{LK}}$, which selects a new weight vector based on the new state.
-This process continues iteratively until the task is solved. \looseness = -1
+The Laplacian Keyboard is designed precisely to overcome the limitation of a fixed linear span.
+Rather than committing to a single fixed behavior at execution time, LK trains a meta-policy that adapts the behavior basis to the demands of the downstream tasks.
+Prior option-based methods that pursue a similar goal typically rely on manually specified reward features or predefined training tasks---limiting their generality to settings where such supervision is available.
+LK avoids these requirements entirely: the behavior basis is learned directly from reward-free offline data, scales with its coverage and the chosen value of $k$, and is not restricted to a finite set of options.

-When the downstream reward function $r$ lies within the span of the learned eigenvectors $\ei$, the meta-policy recovers the optimal weight vector $\mathbf{w}$ satisfying $r(s)=\mathbf{w}^\top\bp(s)$, achieving zero-shot transfer as in other representation-based methods.
-For out-of-span rewards, the meta-policy approximates the optimal policy by sequencing multiple options~\citep{alegre2025constructing}, stitching locally optimal behaviors induced by different weight vectors into a near-optimal global policy (see Figure~\ref{fig:lk_example}).
-This compositional structure enables LK to address reward functions beyond the linear span of the learned features.
+Concretely, the USFA provides a continuous library of option policies parameterized by $\mathbf{w} \in \mathbb{R}^k$, and a meta-policy $\pi_{\text{LK}}: \mathscr{S} \to \mathbb{R}^k$ is trained to sequence these options to solve arbitrary downstream tasks.
+The hierarchical control mechanism is illustrated in Figure~\ref{fig:lk_detail_main}: $\pi_{\text{LK}}$ outputs a weight vector $\mathbf{w}$ that instantiates an option via the USFA; this option executes for a fixed horizon $t_{\text{term}}$; control then returns to $\pi_{\text{LK}}$, which selects a new weight vector based on the updated state.
+This process repeats until the task is solved.

-When compared to prior option-based methods, LK does not rely on manually specified reward features or predefined training tasks to form the behavior basis.
-Instead, it is learned directly from the offline dataset.
-Consequently, the basis scales with the coverage of the dataset and the chosen value of $k$.
-In addition, we do not constrain the basis to a finite set of options; the USFA formulation provides a continuous library of option policies.
+When the downstream reward function lies within the span of the learned representation, the meta-policy recovers the optimal weight vector $\mathbf{w}$ satisfying $r(s) = \mathbf{w}^\top \bm{\phi}(s)$, achieving zero-shot transfer as in other representation-based methods.
+For rewards outside this span, the meta-policy composes multiple options---each optimal for its respective weight vector---into a near-optimal global policy, as illustrated in Figure~\ref{fig:lk_example}.
+This compositional structure is precisely what enables LK to address reward functions that lie beyond the linear span of the learned representation. \looseness=-1